nsg-ethz/mini_internet_project/platform/README.md

 #### Looking glass

 Every container which runs a router pulls the routing table from the FRRouting CLI every 30 seconds and stores it in `/home/looking_glass.txt`.
-This file is bound to a file in the local filesystem according to this scheme: `groups/gX/<location>/looking_glass.txt` where X is the group number and `<location>` is e.g. PARI.

-Alternativley you can then simply periodically copy this file from the container (e.g., using `docker cp 1_PARIrouter:/home/looking_glass.txt .`) and make it available to the students for example over a web interface.
+You can then simply periodically copy this file from the container (e.g., using `docker cp 1_PARIrouter:/home/looking_glass.txt .`) and make it available to the students for example over a web interface.

-See `utils/upload_looking_glass.sh`.

 #### Active probing